 Questions.
-All questions concerning parking should be directed to the Parking Office at the Campus Police Station, 538-2514, open Monday through Friday, 8:30 a.m. to 4:00 p.m.
-After hours, you can call Campus Police at (413) 538-2304 or 1-911.
-Campus Police phone lines are recorded.
-These rules and regulations are available on-line at http://www.mtholyoke.edu/offices/go/parking.
+All questions concerning parking should be directed to the Parking Office at Public Safety and Service, 538-2514, open Monday through Friday, 8:30 a.m. to 4:00 p.m.
+Email the office at parking@mtholyoke.edu.
+These rules and regulations are available on-line at https://offices.mtholyoke.edu/parking/rules regulations.